Ali-YousefiTelori/Agrin/README.md

 # Agrin
 Agrin download manager

-Agrin is powerfull download manager wrote with c# (WPF for desktop and Xamarin for mobile).
+Agrin is a powerful download manager written with c# (WPF for desktop and Xamarin for mobile).

 ## Donate bitcoin to Ali-Yousefi: